stephomi/nomadsculpt.com/manual/docs/settings.md

 Disabling Smooth Shading improves the performance a little bit.

+## Outline Selection
+You can display an outline on your current selection.

+This is useful to get visual feedback on your current selected meshes in case [Darken Unselected](#darken-unselected) is disabled.

+From a performance point of view, using [Darken Unselected](#darken-unselected) is much better than using the outline solution.

 ## Grid
 Display a planar grid so that you can get a better understanding of how your scene is positioned on the scene.

-## Render Resolution
-You can change the render resolution, it can be useful if you want to increase the performance in case the rendering is the bottleneck.

-## Scene Painting
-You can check this option if you want to ignore the object's painting.
-The default paint used is a white non-metallic material, at 25% roughness.

 ## Two sided
 All faces point in a certain direction.